luisboris/Recipeek/README.md

 Styling an UI div

 #### sandbox.html
-To insert as an iframe, so the Tensorflow Models
+To insert as an iframe, so the Tensorflow Model can use `unsafe eval`

 ### `/python`

-Contains files to process data and train the Tensorflow ML Model:
+Contains files to process data and train the Tensorflow ML Model